-This funding provides up to $15,000 to support the development of an individual Indigenous artist in Alberta by providing funding for a specific cultural or artistic project.
+This funding provides up to $15,000 to support the development of an individual Indigenous artist, arts administrators, or an ensemble of artists in Alberta by providing funding for a specific cultural or artistic project.

 Who can apply

 This funding opportunity is intended to support artistic and cultural activities led by Indigenous individuals residing in Alberta including First Nations, Métis and Inuit.

 To be eligible for individual project funding you must be a resident(s) of Alberta.
 This means you:

 - are legally entitled to be or remain in Canada